Sciss/Mellite-website/src/paradox/tut_soundprocesses2.md

   attribute map with type [`AttrMap`](latest/api/de/sciss/lucre/stm/Obj$.html#AttrMap[S<:de.sciss.lucre.stm.Sys[S]]=de.sciss.lucre.event.Map.Modifiable[S,String,de.sciss.lucre.stm.Obj]).

 Using the attribute map, it is easy to annotate objects with additional information.
 It's SoundProcesses' way of contextualising objects and linking them together.
-The concept of a heterogenous dictionary is well known from dynamically typed languages.
+The concept of a heterogeneous dictionary is well known from dynamically typed languages.
 It is a simple way to extend the otherwise determined interface (methods) of an object.
 On the downside, attribute maps work by means of convention: The keys into this dictionary are ordinary strings, so we lose a bit of type safety by using the dictionary, as we must ensure ourselves that we use the correct keys for retrieving a particular type of information.
 If we mistyped the attribute's key or name, the map would not